 Contact Our Columbus Assault Defense Lawyers for a Confidential Consultation

-Regardless of which type of assault crime you are charged with, the consequences can be significant, so it’s vital that you contact an experienced Columbus assault defense lawyer who can aggressively protect your rights and determine potential defenses to raise in your case.
+Regardless of which type of assault crime you are charged with, the consequences can be significant, so it’s vital that you contact an experienced Columbus criminal defense lawyer who can aggressively protect your rights and determine potential defenses to raise in your case.
 Contact Patituce & Associates, LLC for your free and confidential consultation.